 Document as a by-product of care and follow the physician’s cognitive process through the use of: free text, voice recognition, code words and structured documentation – without having to leave the patient’s chart.

 Identify subsets of patients to gather relevant information and take action on those findings.

-Dragon voice recognition
+Advanced voice recognition

 To ensure success in today’s healthcare environment, your solutions must tightly integrate into the clinical process.
 When clinical and operational data all work together, costs are minimised, quality outcomes are maximised, and organisations can ultimately better manage the health and care of their populations.